Turturicarv2/PasswordManager/README.md

 # PasswordManager
-Basic password manager application to gather knowledge in the cybersecurity field and also in web development + application development.
+Basic password manager application to gather knowledge in the cybersecurity field, web development and application development.